fracturaparty/motion-generated-sound/README.md

 # motion-generated-sound
-/**
- * Processing Sound Library, Example 3
- *
- * This example shows how to make a simple sampler and sequencer
- * with the Sound library.
-In this sketch, five different samples are
- * loaded and played back at different pitches, in this case five
- * different octaves.
-The sequencer triggers an event every 200-1000
- * milliseconds randomly.
-Each time a sound is played a colored
- * rect with a random color is displayed.
- */

 import processing.sound.*;
 import processing.serial.*;
 import cc.arduino.*;
 Serial port;
-//this object class Arduino
-//represents guess what?
-Your board

 Arduino arduino;
 TriOsc triangle;
 SinOsc sine;
 Reverb reverb;
 LowPass lowPass;
-//like in an arduino sketch it's good to
-//use variables for pin numbers

 int sensorPin = 2;
 int fsrPin =3;